LightBurnSoftware/Documentation/MenuCommands.md

 svg, ai, pdf, jpg, bmp, dxf, dwg

 ### Save
-To save a project click on “Save” or press "ctrl – S" Type the name you want the file saved as in the dialog box that opens up.
+To save a project click on “Save” in the File menu or press "ctrl – S" Type the name you want the file saved as in the dialog box that opens up.
 To save a file with changes, but still keep the original file intact, click on the “Save As” icon in the File menu